titusdecali/dripdotdesign/_drafts/why-we-love-the-bellroy-hide-and-seek.md

 featured_image: "/uploads/Bellroy Hide and Seek.png"

 ---
-# The Bellroy Hide and Seek & 2 other accessories you should own
+# The Bellroy Hide and Seek & 2 Other Accessories You Should Own

 ## ![](/uploads/Bellroy accessories .png "Bellroy everyday accessories.
 Source: Bellroy")